-Want to know what the number 1 question I get from most potential clients?
+Want to know what the number 1 question I get from most potential clients when doing a website redesign?
 If you’re reading this article, you probably have already guessed it.
 That’s right.
 How long does it take to build a website?

 The answer I give to most people is the same… It depends on several things.

 Depends on what?